tahoe-lafs/magic-folder/docs/downloader.rst

 The ``content`` of the ``RemoteSnapshot`` is downloaded and moved into a "conflict file" (see Leif Design) beside the conflicting content.
-Personal DMD is **not** updated.
+The Personal DMD is **not** updated.
 Once the conflict is "resolved" then a new Snapshot is created with two parents: the latest Snapshot we had at conflict time and the conflicting Snapshot.
-Our personal DMD is updated to point at this new Snapshot.
+Our Personal DMD is updated to point at this new Snapshot.

 "Resolving" a snapshot is currently noticed via more filesystem
 manipulation: the ``.confict`` file is deleted or moved (and the